IT-for-Change/ecube-data-collection/README.md

 ## What data is collected by the tool?

 The data collected by the tool depends on the scope you define for it in the configuration.
 The tool supports two scopes - `audio` and `all`.
+The default setting for the tool is `audio`, specified as `ecube.collectscope = audio` in the configuration.

 When the scope is set as `all`, the tool collects
 * The entire ELL database, in the form of a mysqldump sql file